hschhhwwwo0o/yamu/modules/mock-up-generator/README.md

 - _insertImage_ - Inserts an image into a mock-up.
 Accepts a base64 string as an argument;
 - _clear_ - Resets the mock-up to default settings.
 Doesn't accept arguments;
 - _getDevicesLibrary_ - Return affordable devices.
 Doesn't accept arguments;
-- _generateRenderData_ - Generates an object for rendering;

 Example: